pkgconf/pkgconf/doc/libpkgconf-pkg.rst

    :param pkgconf_pkg_traverse_func_t func: A traversal function to call for each resolved node in the dependency graph.
    :param void* data: An opaque pointer to data to be passed to the traversal function.
    :param int maxdepth: The maximum depth to walk the dependency graph for.  -1 means infinite recursion.
+   :param uint skip_flags: Skip over dependency nodes containing the specified flags.
+A setting of 0 skips no dependency nodes.
    :return: ``PKGCONF_PKG_ERRF_OK`` on success, else an error code.
    :rtype: unsigned int